'Blue Wednesday' in Chicago as union takes stand against 'anti-police' Mayor Emanuel

 The city also entered into an exclusive agreement with the ACLU in which officers are required to fill out reports for every single stop and frisk they’re involved in— which police say is an intentional move to use stats against them.

-Mayor Emanuel is in the midst of running for his third term as mayor of Chicago.
+Emanuel is in the midst of running for his third term as mayor of Chicago.
 The FOP’s public move against him could serve as a thorn in his side, just nine months prior to the election.

 The city of Chicago is also in midst of finalizing a consent decree with the federal government that will give a federal court oversight over the Chicago Police Department.